sgarza/Neonode/README.md

 ## Middlewares

-Middlewares are now located in ./middlewares and they are loaded in filename ASC order for your tweaking or adding pleasure.
+Middlewares are now located in ./middlewares and they are loaded fom the config/middlewares.js registry.

-## Examples

-* [Authentication, Users Model and Users Restful Controller][9]

 ## Contributing and Feature Requests

 You **MUST** read [CONTRIBUTING.md](CONTRIBUTING.md) before you start filing a issue or making a Pull Request.

-## Troubleshooting

-Delete /usr/local/bin/neonode if you have a < 2.0.0 version installed

 ## Credits